 Schaff eloquently details this rollercoaster of a journey across fourteen short stories.
-Deftly touching across a wide variety of themes centred on love, Schaff calls our attention to the unexpected ways love can show up in our lives.
-This was a superb collection for me.
-I thoroughly enjoyed every single story; not one of them felt like an afterthought addition to pad out the book (as can so often feel like the case in some short story collections).
+Deftly touching across a wide variety of relationship themes, Schaff calls our attention to the unexpected ways love can show up in our lives.
+This was a superb collection, I thoroughly enjoyed every single story; not one of them felt like an afterthought addition to pad out the book (as can so often feel like the case in some short story collections).
 The ways Schaff chooses to highlight love are highly nuanced and rarely visited.

 Read my full review at The Book Slut.

 'Dept. of Speculation is a portrait of a marriage.
 It is also a beguiling rumination on the mysteries of intimacy, trust, faith, knowledge, and the condition of universal shipwreck that unites us all.'